-The ENGAGE Consortium would like to contribute to the Targeted Consultation, in particular, to question 12.8, with regards the role of securitisations for green transition financing.
+The ENGAGE Consortium would like to contribute to the Consultation Paper, in particular, with regards to questions 20 and 21.

 Description of the ENGAGE for ESG initiative

 ENGAGE for ESG is an initiative co-funded by the European Union and launched by the six institutions from across Europe mentioned above (the "ENGAGE Consortium") with the purpose of creating a standardised and harmonised disclosure framework for mortgages and renovation loans that contributes to the activation of energy efficiency investments for the residential building stock.
 The initiative is also contributing to the goals of the Renovation Wave and supporting the implementation of the Energy Performance of Buildings Directive recast (EPBD), in particular, Article 17.